FDA Commissioner Announces Risk-Based Plan for Digital Health Technology

-At the same time, Gottleib signaled that FDA authority would extend to some products in the rapidly developing digital health market.
-Wrote Gottleib: “FDA will provide guidance to clarify our position on products that contain multiple software functions, where some fall outside the scope of FDA regulation, but others do not.”
+At the same time, Gottlieb signaled that FDA authority would extend to some products in the rapidly developing digital health market.
+Wrote Gottlieb: “FDA will provide guidance to clarify our position on products that contain multiple software functions, where some fall outside the scope of FDA regulation, but others do not.”

-“Greater certainty” over what is subject to regulation, Gottleib acknowledged, is key to supporting innovation and the agency making the best use of its resources, with a focus on “higher-risk priorities.”
+“Greater certainty” over what is subject to regulation, Gottlieb acknowledged, is key to supporting innovation and the agency making the best use of its resources, with a focus on “higher-risk priorities.”